You've given to political causes and candidates. You routinely make donations, and in a big election year you try to meet the moment.

 But people also are realizing that power exists everywhere, and good leaders matter at every level of government.

-This is people reclaiming their government, seat by seat.
+The American people are reclaiming their government, seat by seat.

 Across the country upstart candidates are rejecting PAC funding, are speaking directly to the needs of voters, and are generating real enthusiasm and turn out.